ex-io/exio-node/README.md

 ### CLI Usage

 This repository comes bundled with a simple CLI app that you can use to run various operations.
 The CLI app is built on top of the library.
+You can execute the CLI remotely without downloading anything via `npx`:

 ```
 $ npx exio-node subscribe btc-usdt
 ```

-You should see public market data for `btc-usdt` logged to your console.
+After running that command, you should see public market data for `btc-usdt` logged to your console.
 You can run various other commands documented below.
 Detailed usage for each command is available via `npx exio-node <command> -h`

 Certain commands require authentication.
 To use these commands, you can provide your authentication credentials as environment variables, e.g.: